• Home

 Make sure that you have the right to sell the products you have sourced.
 This applies to re-selling as well as private labelling.

 You can’t sell patented products, because someone already owns the rights to the product’s design, or utility.
-This resource explains the topic in more detail.

 It’s your responsibility to check for patented products, as well as trademarks.